codeparkhouston/guided-inspect-element/README.md

 # Inspiration

-For examples of neat things and code that made them, check out http://codepen.io/.
+For examples of cool things and the code that made them, check out http://codepen.io/.